 Futsal is an exciting, fast-paced small sided football (soccer) game that is played by thousands of adults and children across the world.

-Whilst it is a sport in its own right, Futsal does not compete with football but serves to support it by developing skills that will make children better players, both on the football pitch and the futsal court.
+Whilst it is a sport in its own right, Futsal does not compete with football (soccer) but serves to support it by developing skills that will make children better players, both on the soccer pitch and the futsal court.

 The benefits of Futsal for young players